Perma.cc user guide FAQ

 To learn more about the role of libraries in Perma.cc, take a look at our user guide.

 Can my library become a Perma.cc partner library?

-Any academic or government library can become a Perma.cc partner library.
+Any academic or government library can become a Perma.cc partner library for free.
 If you're interested, please let us know via this signup form.